-15.19.1 Traffic separation scheme roundabout (see S-4 - B-435.1)
+15.23.1 Traffic separation scheme roundabout (see S-4 - B-435.1)

-The feature Traffic Separation Scheme Roundabout must only be used to encode the area in which traffic moves in a counter clockwise direction around a specified point or zone.
+The feature Traffic Separation Scheme Roundabout must only be used to encode the area in which traffic

 - Junctions other than crossings and roundabouts should be encoded using the feature Traffic Separation Scheme Lane Part (see clause X.X). - A Traffic Separation Scheme Roundabout feature must not overlap a Traffic Separation Zone feature at its centre. - In some cases, a precautionary area is established where routes meet or cross (see clause X.X).